0xfke/0xfke.github.io/_tabs/about.md

 </div>

-I'm a cybersecurity researcher, penetration tester, and ethical hacker with a strong passion for innovation and security.
-I thrive on exploring cybersecurity challenges, breaking things ethically, and sharing knowledge with others.
+I’m a self-taught cybersecurity researcher, penetration tester, and ethical hacker with a strong passion for innovation and security.
+I thrive on exploring cybersecurity challenges, breaking things ethically to make them safe, and sharing knowledge with others.
+My journey has been driven by continuous self-learning, utilizing platforms like YouTube, TryHackMe, and Hack The Box to hone my technical skills.
+I learn by doing — building real-world cybersecurity projects, participating in CTFs, and constantly refining my knowledge through hands-on applications.

 ## 🔥 What I Do